maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 The most common variations allow a string constant to be placed directly after the `USING`.
 The string contains special characters that indicate what should be printed at that location.
 Other characters found in the image are output as-is.
 One of the most commonly used special characters is the hash, `#`, which indicates a digit should be printed in that location.
 Values can be forced to integer format using an image string like `"####`" or currency format with `"###.##"`.
 Because other characters are output as-is, a typical image mixes both normal characters and special, for instance, `"The price is $####.## per pound."`

-While a number of dialects require the image to be specified as a string constant, some allow the image to be stored in a string variable.
+While a number of dialects require the image to be specified as a string constant, some allow the image to be stored in a string variable and called with something like `PRINT USING A$;`.
 Additionally, most dialects supported some way to specify the image on a separate line, as was the case in Fortran where this feature originates.
 The most common syntax was to place a colon directly after a line number, and then refer to that in the `USING` clause by that line number.
-HP BASIC used the `IMAGE` statement which worked in a similar fashion, but used different format characters.
+HP BASIC instead used the `IMAGE` statement which worked in a similar fashion, but used different format characters.

 One curiosity to note is that `PRINT USING` *always* prints a \<return\> at the end of the line, ignoring the normal behaviour when a comma or semicolon is found at the end of the expression list.